AngelPillow/rpg-game/CodeExplanation.md

 2) weapon , i.e. sword
 3) hitpoints (the so called HP) , i.e. 120 HP
 4) armourclass (AC) , i.e. 12
-5) damage (points of damage) , i.e. 12 damage
-6) damagestr   -------> for in-game display purposes
+5) damagestr   -------> for in-game display purposes
-7) mindmg  -------> Displays the minimum damage output you can deal
+6) mindmg  -------> Displays the minimum damage output you can deal
-8) maxdmg  -------> Displays the maximum damage output you can deal
+7) maxdmg  -------> Displays the maximum damage output you can deal

 ~Functions
 -----------
-1)Custom ------> Create a custom character with their own statblock 2)getstats --------> I don't know why it is still here , testing purposes 3)move ---------> Select your move
+1)custom ------> Create a custom character with their own statblock

+2)getstats --------> I don't know why it is still here , testing purposes

+3)move ---------> Select your move

 4)alive ----------> if your character is above 0 HP

+5)damage ----------> character damage

 #Enemy Class
 ---------------
-(Same characteristics as above , but to call them I have added the e- in front of the original , i.e. eweapon / edamage) 9)skelname , lichname , zombname ----------> lists of possible names for opposing skeletons , liches , zombies 10)ename ----------> all of the above as a united list , used for custom enemies
+(Same characteristics as above , but to call them I have added the e- in front of the original , i.e. eweapon / edamage)

+9)skelname , lichname , zombname ----------> lists of possible names for opposing skeletons , liches , zombies

+10)ename ----------> all of the above as a united list , used for custom enemies

 ~Functions